-Built on old barracks, the camp spans kilometres in every direction and seems endless.
-It was divided into Auschwitz 1 and 2 for practical reasons, with people being assigned to one of the two neighbouring camps.
+Built on old barracks, the camp spans kilometers in every direction and seems endless.
+It was divided into Auschwitz 1 and 2 for practical reasons, with people being assigned to one of the two neighboring camps.

 If you head toward the edge of one of the camps, you will arrive in the two gas chambers, in immediate proximity of which are also the two crematoriums.
 Even though the camps are visited by a large number of tourists, few dare to venture into those two sites, and most visitors also leave them in a rapid manner.
 The smell of death is still present there, penetrating not only through the nostrils, but through the skin and all your senses.
 It is as if you become part of the atrocities that took place there.
 It is as if, once you see the ovens, you are finally able to accept the stories you saw in documentary films as true, and not just a story that took place somewhere far away.

-And there somewhere, kilometres away, you can see a monument, reminding of what happened in all languages you can expect.
-Only Bulgaria did not send carriages of Jews and other different ones towards Auschwitz.
+And there somewhere, kilometers away, you can see a monument, reminding of what happened in all languages you can expect.
 A large infographic on one of the walls details the number of people sent to this camp.

 It’s weird, but when I was there, the day was rainy and cloudy, as if to help us feel the atmosphere of the place.
 A place that everyone should visit, especially at the height of all the made-up conflicts based on beliefs, ethnicity, race, sex and so on, because the only thing that can save us from going down the wrong track is knowing and remembering our past.